-To participate in the Ohio Youth Institute, students research a global issue and write a three-five page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Ohio Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: March 20th, 2023.
+Registration and paper submission are due online by: March 24, 2023.